jaim1n/spydes/README.md

 # spydes
-A CLI-based card game inspired by Spades.
+A Python based CLI card game inspired by Spades.

 This version follows two player rules, with Player 1 (you) going up against Player 2 (AI).
 A coin toss is used at the beginning of every game for fairness; player must choose either heads or tails.